-The Company's first three blood volume replacement products, Hextend, Pentalyte, and HetaCool, have been formulated to maintain the patient's tissue and organ function by sustaining the patient's fluid volume and physiological balance.
-Hextend, Pentalyte, and HetaCool, are composed of a hydroxyethyl starch, electrolytes, sugar and a buffer in an aqueous base.
-Hextend and HetaCool use a high molecular weight hydroxyethyl starch (hetastarch) whereas Pentalyte uses a low molecular weight hydroxyethyl starch (pentastarch).
+The Company's first three blood volume replacement products, Hextend, PentaLyte, and HetaCool, have been formulated to maintain the patient's tissue and organ function by sustaining the patient's fluid volume and physiological balance.
+Hextend, PentaLyte, and HetaCool, are composed of a hydroxyethyl starch, electrolytes, sugar and a buffer in an aqueous base.
+Hextend and HetaCool use a high molecular weight hydroxyethyl starch (hetastarch) whereas PentaLyte uses a lower molecular weight hydroxyethyl starch (pentastarch).
 The hetastarch is retained in the blood longer than the pentastarch, which may make Hextend and HetaCool the products of choice when a larger volume of plasma expander or blood replacement solution for low temperature surgery is needed or where the patient's ability to restore his own blood proteins after surgery is compromised.
-Pentalyte, with pentastarch, would be eliminated from the blood faster than Hextend and HetaCool and might be used when less plasma expander is needed or where the patient is more capable of quickly restoring lost blood proteins.
-The Company recently began testing Hexalyte, a new plasma volume expander that contains a low molecular weight hydroxyethyl starch and that would be eliminated from the body more rapidly than Hextend and HetaCool, but not as rapidly as Pentalyte.
+PentaLyte, with pentastarch, would be eliminated from the blood faster than Hextend and HetaCool and might be used when less plasma expander is needed or where the patient is more capable of quickly restoring lost blood proteins.
+The Company recently began testing HexaLyte, a new plasma volume expander that contains a low molecular weight hydroxyethyl starch and that would be eliminated from the body more rapidly than Hextend and HetaCool, but not as rapidly as PentaLyte.
 BioTime believes that by testing and bringing these products to the market, it can increase its market share by providing the medical community with solutions to match patients' needs.

-Results from certain laboratory tests indicate that Hextend and PentaLyte may prove more effective at maintaining blood calcium levels than the leading domestically available plasma extender when used to replace large volumes of blood.
+Certain test results indicate that Hextend and PentaLyte may prove more effective at maintaining blood calcium levels than the leading domestically available plasma extender when used to replace large volumes of blood.
 Calcium can be a significant factor in regulating blood clotting and cardiac function.
-Results from other in vitro tests of Hextend indicate that Hextend does not alter the activity of a number of specific blood clotting factors, other than by simple hemodilution.